National Science Foundation

 Grant in 2020

 G-Space is a company focused on space manufacturing and the development of advanced materials through an AI-powered software platform.
-The platform is designed to optimize materials and manufacturing processes by eliminating the effects of gravity, allowing for rapid prototyping and commercialization of innovative materials.
-G-Space specializes in creating heavy metal fluoride glass products, providing clients with unique design parameters that enhance the performance and capabilities of various applications.
+It aims to optimize materials and manufacturing processes by leveraging the unique conditions of space, specifically by removing the effects of gravitational force.
+G-Space provides rapid prototyping and commercialization of innovative, gravity-independent materials, allowing clients to access a range of specialized products, including heavy metal fluoride glass.
+Through its technology, G-Space is positioned to lead in the creation and design of next-generation materials that can meet the demands of various industries.

 Tailored Alloys